Advanced Placement, &

 English IB HL1: Students in the International Baccalaureate program or IBCP program who have chosen to take English HL will read both of the following: The junior level Literature book, pages 359-389.
 After reading the entire section on The Human Spirit and the Natural World, students will answer all of the Critical Reading Questions for each of the Transcendental works read in this section.
 Students will also read Into the Wild by Jon Krakauer.
 IB students should also see the instructions for the additional written assignment, located on this website under the Summer Reading link.
-There are three links to complete the summer assignment: English IB HL1 RRS Template, and English IB HL1 Sample RRS.
+There are two links to complete the summer assignment: English IB HL1 RRS Template, and English IB HL1 Sample RRS.
 We will submit your Into the Wild summer reading assignment through Turnitin on the first day of school.
 Please print out a hard copy and bring to class.
 Print out the transcendentalism textbook work and bring to class on the first day as well.
 Your RRS sheet may be printed back to back—also due the first day of school.
 Mrs. Tinius and I can’t wait to meet you!

 English 4 Honors/AP: All English 4 Honors & AP students will read Frankenstein by Mary Shelley.
 Seniors will also choose two of the following: Their Eyes Were Watching God by Zora Neale Hurston, The Alchemist by Paul Coelho or The Death of Ivan Ilyich by Leo Tolstoy.